mike325/nvim/README.md

 - If YouCompleteMe was not installed and lua is not available
     * [Supertab](https://github.com/ervandew/supertab)

-If you want to deactivate some plugins just comment its line in the init.vim, ex. " Plug 'majutsushi/tagbar'.
+If you want to deactivate some plugins just comment its line in the init.vim, ex. `" Plug 'majutsushi/tagbar'`.
-And run `:PlugInstall` and the plugin will not be installed, if you already installed just remove its folder in `plugged/{Plugin Name}` and all maps and settings will be automatically disable.
+And run `:PlugClean` to delete the plugin.

 Feel free to change anything to fit your needs!